devkodama/PACS-Assistant/README.md

 **Ctrl-Z** and **Ctrl-Y** send *Undo* and *Redo* commands, respectively, to PowerScribe.

 > ⚠️ Disable this if you have Ctrl-Z or Ctrl-Y mapped as EI shortcuts (or remap your EI shortcuts).
+> 💡 *Ctrl-Z* can be helpful to quickly revert accidentally transcribed noise.

 ## Miscellaneous functions